-Don’t miss the last chance to see the beauty of Iceland's lakes and fjords while gliding on the water.
+Don’t miss the opportunity to see the beauty of Iceland's lakes and fjords while gliding on the water.
 With winter approaching, September is your last chance to go kayaking in Iceland.

-It's a great opportunity to see the wildlife of Iceland up close, seabirds like the cute puffin or even curious seals popping up to say "hi".
 A kayaking tour will give you the freedom to witness the beauty of Iceland's landscapes from a different view and experience the stillness in the water, and on top of that, steering a kayak is fun!
 One of the most popular places to go kayaking is the Jorkulsarlon glacier lagoon, surrounded by floating icebergs.
-We promise you won't get that experience anywhere else than in Iceland!

 If you are feeling adventurous, sea kayak tours also set off from the Snaefellsnes Peninsula, where you’ll stop by the picturesque Kirkjufell Mountain.

-Although you can go on whale watching tours in any season, the September weather in Iceland marks the end of summer.
-That makes September a great opportunity to go whale watching before it gets really cold, and you might see the migratory baleen whales who are only in Iceland's waters between April and October.
+Although you can go on whale-watching tours in any season, the September weather in Iceland marks the end of summer, making it a great opportunity to go whale-watching before it gets really cold.
+You have a chance to see the migratory great whales, which are only in Iceland's waters between April and October.

-It’s also the last month when the adorable puffins are still in Iceland before migrating south, and you can likely spot them when out on the sea while whale watching.
+It’s also the last month when the adorable puffins are still in Iceland before migrating south, and you can likely spot them when out on the sea during whale watching.

 The easiest way to enjoy the hot springs is to take a hot spring tour, so you don’t have to research, map, and drive yourself around.
 If you prefer somewhere with proper changing rooms and facilities, the geothermal swimming pools in Iceland are all heated, reasonably priced, and many of them have saunas!